-The nurse salary is a pretty important factor to consider when choosing either a primary degree or even a career change.
+A nurse salary is a pretty important factor to consider when choosing either a primary degree or even a career change.
 I will be honest and tell you that the pay scale for nurses varies A LOT!
-Your ability to be flexible, your level of education, and current location (city and state) will make a huge impact on your income.
+Your ability to be flexible, your level of education and a job's location (city and state) will make a huge impact on your income.
 I say this so that you will know to take some of those salary calculators with a grain of salt and do more research into both your geographical location and area of nursing interest.

 Let’s start with just base pay.
 This is assuming you will be looking for a job in a hospital or some other entity that pays by the hour.
 It is important to know what base rate you would like to aim for when you are applying for jobs.
 Base Rate refers to the amount you are paid per hour excluding differentials such as night shift pay, holiday pay, overtime, etc.

 Figuring out what your yearly income is easy from there.
-For example: When I started nursing back in 2003 I knew I was going to work 36 hours per week, every week of the year (hello broke college graduate), and make $18 per hour..
-To figure my yearly income I did the following:
+For example: When I started nursing back in 2003 I knew I was going to work 36 hours per week, every week of the year and make $18 per hour.
+To figure out what my yearly income would be I did the following:

 $18 (hourly pay) x 36 (hrs per wk) x 52 (wks per year) = $33,696 total yearly gross income.

 Please remember this is not your take home pay.
 This is what you are taxed on.
-I usually plan on a 30% tax rate to be safe here in the U.S.
+As a single girl I planned on a 30% tax rate to be safe here in the U.S.

 $33,696 (gross income) x 0.30 (or your tax percentage)